 If U Care Share, who have operated in the North East of England since 2011, provide a range of suicide prevention and intervention services both regionally and across the UK, as well as support for those who have been affected by suicide.

-Lewis Mowbray, Marketing Manager at If U Care Share, said: “We’re delighted to be working with Oak Engage on the Mental Health in the Workplace Report.
+Matthew Smith, Co-Founder and Chief Operating Officer at If U Care Share, said: “We’re delighted to be working with Oak Engage on the Mental Health in the Workplace Report.